Bint Pasha: 1988: four-year-old season

 Bint Pasha remained in training as a four-year-old but failed to win in three races.
 She finished last of four behind Triptych in the Coronation Cup and eighth of ten behind Village Star in the Grand Prix de Saint-Cloud.
 On her final appearance she finished fourth of the seven runners behind Ela Romara in the Nassau Stakes at Goodwood on 30 July.

 Assessment

 In 1986, Bint Pasha was given a rating of 102 by the independent Timeform organisation, making her 25 pounds inferior to their top-rated juvenile filly Forest Flower.
 In the official Free Handicap for the year, she was allotted a weight of 112 pounds, nineteen pounds behind Forest Flower.
-In the following yer she received a Timeform ratin of 126, seven pounds behind the top-rated three-year-old filly Miesque.
-In the official International Classification she was rated the second-best three-year-old filly in Europe in the 11 furlongs plus didvision, two pounds below Unite.
+In the following yer she received a Timeform rating of 126, seven pounds behind the top-rated three-year-old filly Miesque.
+In the official International Classification she was rated the second-best three-year-old filly in Europe in the 11 furlongs plus division, two pounds below Unite.
 In their annual Racehorses of 1987, Timeform described her as "thoroughly genuine, and one of the leading middle-distance fillies of her year".